TarlSS/PokerHands/README.md

 NOTES ON GAME RULES

+Legal Deck Construction: This library is independant of card decks and deck construction.
+No methods or ability to create a standard
+52 card deck have been included.
+This was a deliberate choice as decks are outside the bounds of the assignment, and also to allow for the possibility of games that don't utilize standard decks.
+(Four deck Poker, games like Malifaux and Deadlands)

 Jokers: As this is an interview evaluation, I have elected to use casino rules and to not include jokers.
 Adding jokers would add more labor and require me to write a significant amount of edge and test cases for them.
 However we could extend the evaluation classes to change our verification algorithms to allow jokers.
-I added an example of a possible joker extension in FlushEvaluator and the Flush tests under PokerHandsTests
+I added an example of a possible joker extension in FlushEvaluator and the Flush tests under PokerHandsTests.

 5 of a Kind: Because I elected not to use jokers, 5 a kind is not implemented here.